 Crossing South Georgia was a matter of survival for Shackleton, but today’s travelers are doing it as a challenge trek.
 That means cruising in comfort with heat, wi-fi (in some cases) and full service provided.
 It’s also nice to be able to round Cape Horn on the first attempt!

 Captain Bligh of Mutiny on the Bounty fame spent 31 days sailing west, making just 85 miles before he was forced to turn back.
-In the end, he took the long way round to Tahiti, sailing around the Cape of Good Hope.
-Now, plucky Antarctic sailors can reach the extremes of the frozen continent and be back on the main land in as a few as 11 days!
+In the end, he took a long way round to Tahiti, sailing around the Cape of Good Hope.
+Now, plucky Antarctic sailors can reach the extremes of the frozen continent and be back on the mainland in as few as 11 days!